Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 In the event a rezoning request is denied, a minimum six-month period must elapse prior to submittal of another rezoning application for the same property.

 Multifamily developments are permitted in the Residential Multifamily (RMF) and Planned Development (PD) districts and in the Residential (R5) district as a Special Use provided they are developed in accordance with the standards of the Unified Development Ordinance, particularly those found under Article 13-2.
 Planned Developments are also required to meet the specifications contained under Article 12-1.

 An ordinance amendment is a change to the adopted text contained in the Unified Development Ordinance.
-Amendments may be initiated by the City Council, the Planning Board, the Board of Adjustment, the Planning Committee, City Staff, or an individual.
+Amendments may be initiated by the City Council, the Planning Board, the Board of Adjustment, City Staff, or an individual.
 An example includes pursuit of an amendment to change the permitted uses allowed in a particular zoning district.
 An ordinance amendment application includes a letter, a description of the ordinance section(s) to be changed, a filing fee, and a deposit on advertising.

 View the Ordinance Amendment Process Flow Chart (JPG).

 You can contact staff, or go to the North Carolina Floodplain Mapping System website to determine whether your property is located in a flood zone.

 We are located in the City Hall building at 706 Arendell Street.
 We are directly across from Raps Bar and Grill.
 Our phone number is 252-726-5022.

 We are open Monday through Friday, except holidays, from 8 am to 5 pm.

 See more detail on these options.